Frequently Asked Questions

 What Happens Next?

-This is a chance for us to meet, talk about what’s bringing you to counselling, and get a sense of whether working together feels like the right fit.
+This is a chance for us to talk about what’s bringing you to counselling, and get a sense of whether working together feels like the right fit.
 There’s no pressure to continue afterwards.

 If you'd like to go ahead and book this free initial appointment, I’ll send over my counselling agreement and privacy policy beforehand.
 These documents explain how I work and how your information is handled.
 You’re not committing to anything by receiving them, and we can talk through any questions you might have during this initial appointment.